guyaevans/guyevans.github.io/content/posts/2025-04-24_crowdsec_blocklists_mikrotik/index.en.md

 $CrowdSecAddIP "1.14.105.106" "crowdsecurity/http-probing" "165h1m51s"
 ...
 ```
-Notice how it is formatted to be pasted into the mikrotik CLI.
+Notice how it is formatted to be pasted into the Mikrotik CLI.
 We could stop here and just past the list to the CLI and setup a block rule.
 But what about updates as the list is regularly updated?

 ### Mikrotik